changesets/changesets/.changeset/chatty-eagles-look.md

 "@changesets/assemble-release-plan": patch
 ---

-Fixed an issue with determining dependent updates for dependencies using `workspace:` protocol.
+Fixed an issue with including dependents in the release plan for dependencies using `workspace:` protocol that had a `none` changeset for them.